Frustrated man with head on laptop keyboard

 If you’re a larger company and you have a large enough audience for your company news, put it on a separate company news page and keep your blog free for articles that will help your prospects.

-2. You’re using your blog as a sales tool
+3. You’re using your blog as a sales tool

-Visitors have a sixth sense for when they’re being sold to and they can find it really off-putting.
+If your content is salesy, your visitors can find it really off-putting.
 Especially if what they really need is impartial information that will help them make the right decision.

 Giving visitors the right information helps them find the best solution to their problem.
 Something that works well for them and fulfils their needs at the price they want to pay.

-That might not be your solution — but that’s okay.
+That might not always be your solution — but that’s okay.
 Because if your solution isn’t right for them, they’re probably not your ideal customer — at least, not for the time being.

 Being impartial and giving the best advice is an excellent way to build trust.
 So even if you don’t convert this person this time, you will have given them positive experience they’ll remember.
 And, as a result of that, they’ll be more likely to recommend you to others, or come back to you in time.

-3. You’re not “listening” to your audience
+4. You’re not “listening” to your audience

 If your content is based on your assumptions about what your audience needs, it might not be hitting the spot.
+But you can change that by “listening” and learning.

-4. Your content isn’t targeted
+5. Your content isn’t targeted

 If your content isn’t targeted, with a specific audience and message, it won’t reach the right people, it won’t speak to the right people — and it definitely won’t convert the right people.